-- ▲ IHT is paid at 40% of the net value of an estate.
-Unused pensions are currently exempt from IHT. - A From April 2027, unused pension funds and death benefits paid from a pension into a person's estate will be included when determining the Inheritance Tax (IHT) payable on death. - ↑ IHT on combined agricultural land and business property worth more than £1m will be subject to IHT, albeit at 20% rather than 40%. - ↑ The IHT nil rate bands will remain frozen until 2030. - ↑ Each person has a nil rate band of £325,000.
-IHT is charged at 40% on the value of an estate above £325,000.

-↑ Spouses or civil partners can share nil rate bands, giving a total exempt amount of £650,000.
-If main residence is passed to dependents, nil rate band increases to £1m.
+- ↑ IHT is paid at 40% of the net value of an estate.
+Unused pensions are currently exempt from IHT. - A From April 2027, unused pension funds and death benefits paid from a pension into a person's estate will be included when determining the Inheritance Tax (IHT) payable on death. - ∧ IHT on agricultural land and business property will be increased. - ▲ Combined agricultural land and business property worth more than £1m will be subject to IHT, albeit at 20% rather than 40%. - ↑ The IHT nil rate bands will remain frozen until 2030. - ▲ Each person has a nil rate band of £325,000.
+IHT is charged at 40% on the value of an estate above £325,000. - Spouses or civil partners can share nil rate bands, giving a total exempt amount of £650,000.
+If the main residence is passed to dependents, the nil rate band increases to £1m.